chrisdrifte/easy-css-classes/README.md

-# Easy Css Classes
+# Easy CSS Classes

-Dynamic css classes in javascript often involves ugly string manipulations, and the odd accidental "undefined" class name.
+Dynamic CSS classes in javascript often involves ugly string manipulations, and the odd accidental "undefined" class name.

 There is an easier way.